pimoroni/hyperpixel/README.md

 # HyperPixel

+## Automatic Setup (recommended)

 Bear with us.
-A one-line installer is coming soon, but for now you'll need to do:
+A one-line installer is coming soon, but for now you'll need to clone this repository, then run:

-## Automatic Setup (recommended)

-run:

 ```
 ./setup.sh